Anniversary offers time of celebration, looking ahead

 Benson has given countless hours of her time and leadership to the Arc of Butler and still serves on the board of directors.

-Page 3 of 3 - "I want everyone to know how much this is appreciated," she said.
+"I want everyone to know how much this is appreciated," she said.
 "We have had our ups and downs.
 Through the years somebody has always come through to carry us on.
 This county is really a very generous county."

 Olson said 10 years ago they joined with Benson to bring the Arc of Butler County back to what it had been.
 Also instrumental in that was Kerri Loucks, who they recognized.